wearekickback/app/docs/WALLET_INTEGRATION.md

 In addition to these basic features, we welcome any wallet supporting the following capabilities.

 - Send/receive NFT (as poap.xyz often airdrop tokens to participants)
-- Buy ETH/DAI via Credit/Debit/Apple pay/Google pay (we prefer solutions which works especially in Europe and UK).
+- Buy ETH/DAI via Credit/Debit/Apple pay/Google pay (we prefer solutions that work especially in Europe and the UK).

 ## Integration UI flow